 Construction plant mechanic

-Construction plant mechanics make sure that plant equipment on construction sites, like diggers and dumper trucks, is maintained and working safely.
+Construction plant mechanics make sure that heavy plant items like diggers and dumper trucks are well maintained and working safely.

 1. Entry requirements